Coochiemudlo Island (Goochie Mudlo)

 Victoria Point State High School and Victoria Point State School service this area, which is also home to St Rita’s Catholic Primary School and Faith Lutheran College.
 Carmel College, a Catholic high school, is a little further down the road at Thornlands.

-The water taxi between the island and Victoria Point runs regularly from 5am-11.30pm on weekdays, 6.15am-11.15pm on Saturdays and 6.15am-10.45pm on Sundays.
+Daily passenger and vehicle ferries run regularly between the island and Victoria Point.
 The nearest train station is Cleveland.
 Transdev Queensland operates regular bus services from Victoria Point.
-A vehicle ferry also operates to the island.

 Coochiemudlo Island is in Division 4 (Cr Lance Hewlett).